 Who are some of the guests you’ve had so far?

 I am curating the show with themes on a month-to-month basis.
-That’s what I was doing before the quarantine happened.
-I’m not doing in-person right now.
+That’s what I was doing before the quarantine.
+I’m not doing in-person now.
 But every month was themed.
-January was New Year so we had a queer, POC calendar that was super great by Marimacha Monarca Press.
+January was New Year, so we had a queer, POC calendar that was super great by Marimacha Monarca Press.
 First episode, that was a good one to start with.
-And then February was self love, self care, our top seller, Kiam Marcelo Junio of Mahal Healing Arts was on that month and that was a bomb episode.
+And then February was self-love, self-care, our top seller, Kiam Marcelo Junio of Mahal Healing Arts was on that month and that was a bomb episode.
 We sold almost $200 worth of product.
-Super great, non-binary healing person.
+Super-great, non-binary healing person.
 And March, we’re just in March now, it feels like it’s later.

 It’s been a long year.
 But March is home goods.
-I’m super glad about that.
+I’m super-glad about that.
 I didn’t realize that we were all going to be staying home.
 I’ve had different people.
 Rebeca Soto, with erotic artwork for the home.
 I had Melissa Castro Almandina do poetry for Valentine’s Day, reconciliation poetry in case you fucked up, for Valentine’s Day.
-That was a really beautiful episode.
+That was a beautiful episode.
 My friend from Houston came up.
 Shalan Washington with Eboni Earth, who does all-natural skincare products.
-That was really lovely, super cool to get someone in from out of town.
+That was lovely, super-cool to get someone in from out of town.

-How has the quarantine interrupted the plan?
-When were you planning to film through?
+How has quarantine interrupted the plan?
+When were you planning to shoot through?

-Through May because I had to have my thesis show up.
+Through May, because I had to have my thesis show up.
 I had everything scheduled.
 You know, April 20 was going to the dopest month for April, it was going to be so much fun.
 I have to figure that out still.
 May was going to be the big blowout.
-Ideally I was scheduled through October though.
-Then see if I could get some extra funding to keep going.
+I was scheduled through October, though.
+Then I’ll see if I can get extra funding to keep going.

-What do you have going on Sunday, for COVIDtv?
+What do you have going for COVIDtv on Sunday?